 Peter Howe – Senior Research Executive, CFE Research

-- As part of the Fulfilling Lives (multiple needs) evaluation, Peter coordinates data submissions from funded projects, ensuring the data is consistent and high quality.
-He also contributes to undertaking depth-interviews with projects and stakeholders and supporting the National Expert Citizen’s Group and peer researchers.
+As part of the Fulfilling Lives (multiple needs) evaluation, Peter coordinates data submissions from funded projects, ensuring the data is consistent and high quality.
+He also contributes to undertaking depth-interviews with projects and stakeholders.

 Rachel Moreton – Associate Director, CFE Research